Stock market today: Wall Street plummets along with markets around the world - ExBulletin

 On Friday looms the full US government report on economy-wide hiring.
 Economists expect it to show a slowdown in hiring and an increase in the unemployment rate.

-Behind all these concerns boils a drama that is still simmering in Washington about a potential default on US government debt.
+Behind all these worries is a drama still brewing in Washington over a potential default on US government debt..

 President Joe Biden and House Speaker Kevin McCarthy are trying to compete for enough votes to push through a deal they reached over the weekend to allow the US government to borrow more money.
 They need approval in place before the US government runs out of money to pay its bills, which could happen as early as Monday.
 If they fail, a default could cause enormous pain to the economy and financial markets.